mormj/gr-trt/README.md

 # gr-trt

-GNU Radio wrapping of TensorRT, and other CUDA blocks
+GNU Radio wrapping of TensorRT

 Infer block Based on the MNIST ONNX included with TensorRT (sample is included for reference)